callumjd/AMBER-Membrane_protein_tutorial/README.md

 # AMBER-Membrane_protein_tutorial

-Tutorial on the setup and simulation of a membrane protein with AMBER Lipid20 and packmol-memgen
+Tutorial on the setup and simulation of a membrane protein with AMBER Lipid20 and PACKMOL-Memgen

 *Disclaimer: I hope this tutorial will be useful to others wishing to run molecular dynamics simulations of membrane proteins with AMBER.
 However, it is as much for my own reference as a guide to others.
 There are a number of ways to construct such systems for AMBER, including but not limited to: AMBAT, charmm-gui, DABBLE.
 In this case, we use the recently released PACKMOL-Memgen: https://pubs.acs.org/doi/10.1021/acs.jcim.9b00269*